 The researcher looked for the topic to be studied and took it to the supervisor for the approval.
 Then got a letter from the institution in order to be granted permission to carry out the research.
-The researcher used survey method to collect information where questionnaires were used for data collection.
-The researcher gave out the questionnaires to the respondents and collected them after one week for analysis.
-The researcher came up with possible solutions which were necessary for the problem.
-Conclusion and possible recommendations on the factors affecting academic performance of learners with mental deficit in regular schools were then given.

 3.5 Reliability and validity of the research instruments